TechQueen85/cpp-structures-practice./README.md

 - Focuses on **C++ structures**, from basic to advanced concepts.
 - Designed as a **step-by-step practice file** with comments for self-learning.
-- Best suited for **students and beginners** who want to strengthen their understanding of C++ structures.
+- Best suited for **students and beginners** who want to strengthen their understanding of C++ Structures.